rpleite/test/README.md

-# Nonequilibrium Free-Energy Calculations of Fluids using LAMMPS code
+# Nonequilibrium Free-Energy Calculations of Fluids using LAMMPS

 What is this?
 ------------